Published on

 Top 6 ways to find free satellite images of your house on the map:

-1. SkyFi: satellite imagery all over the world; HQ resolution images; large list of satellite data sources.
+1. SkyFi: satellite imagery all over the world; HQ resolution images of your property; large list of satellite data sources.

-2. Google Earth - the most popular and affordable way via PC app.
+2. Google Earth - the most popular and affordable way to see your house via PC app.

-3. Sentinel Hub - service collects Sentinel data and can be used to view objects on the map.
+3. Sentinel Hub - service collects Sentinel data and can be used to view your property on the map.

 4. Bing Maps is another free service from Microsoft.
 By entering coordinates you can find your house on the map.

-5. EarthExplorer is a real time high resolution satellite map and online service with a collection of maps around the world.
+5. EarthExplorer is a real-time high-resolution satellite map and online service with a collection of maps around the world for viewing your property.

 How frequently are satellite images of my house updated on Google Earth?

 The update frequency of satellite images on Google Earth lacks precise information due to various factors influencing it, such as the location's popularity.
 The more popular a location, the more frequent the updates.
-On average, official map updates occur approximately once every 1-2 months.
+On average, official map updates occur approximately once every 1-2 months, so you may not see truly real-time images of your house.

-Is it possible to request a satellite map update?
+Is it possible to request a satellite map update for my property?

 The option to request a satellite map update is exclusively available within the Google Earth program.
-By utilizing the Send feedback... button, users can submit a request for a map update.
+By utilizing the Send feedback... button, users can submit a request for a map update of their house.

 However, it's essential to acknowledge that the likelihood of this request directly influencing the update of the specific location of your house is minimal.
 The probability of a map section being updated is contingent on the demand for that particular location.